amankrsingh1812/OS-LAB/OS Lab 4/report.md

 - `Cipher Text` - This is the encrypted text that the algorithm output

 The data is considered as a series of blocks of size 128 bits.
-Blocks are numbered sequentially, and then this block number is combined with an initialization vector and encrypted with the `secret key`.
+Blocks are numbered sequentially, and then this block number is combined with an initialization vector and encrypted with the `Secret key`.
 The cipher-text blocks are considered coefficients of a polynomial which is evaluated at key-dependent points, using finite field arithmetic.
 The result is then XORed with the unencrypted text, to produce the final cypher text and the Message Authentication Code.
-A random/arbitrary `IV` is required for each encryption or else it would result in a less secure cipher-text.
+A random or arbitrary `Initialization vector` is required for each encryption or else it would result in a less secure cipher-text.

-### Analysing the Benefits of Encryption
+### Workload for analysing Encryption

+**Note -** Refer to file `README.txt` for instructions describing how to run test code.

 Given script was used to create two virtual disk images (one with encryption enabled and one with disabled)